Collection is available here.

 - The notehead is, itself, missing though its most likely position could be determined from its beam’s angle, or from logically following the patterns in the melody and variations.

 - Slurs: On occasion, some slurs are apparently omitted in the source.
 These are most obvious in long passages with repeated gestures.
 Though no effort has been made to provide bowings beyond directions provided in the MS, any additional slurs are always dashed.

 - Beaming: Young does not follow a discernable pattern to beaming groups of notes.
-The editor has therefore beamed all works in simple time by the crotchet and those in compound time by quaver groups.
+I have therefore beamed all works in simple time by the crotchet and those in compound time by quaver groups.
 Beams have only been broken for anacruses.

 Longer passages, where parts of a page are completely missing, or the music is difficult to copy with any degree of certainty, will always be listed alongside the work name in the Critical Commentary, following the referencing mode outlaid in the beginning of the commentary section.